PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 passes three tests sequentially, and YuNet reproduces its five fixed artifacts.
 No Tier corpus was run for this checkpoint.

+Split/mixed-Concat fan-in recovery is owned by `passes/split_mixed_concat_layout.py`.
+The former lowerer helper rebuilt full producer/consumer maps inside an unbounded fixed-point loop.
+It is now one thin dispatcher at each of its three unchanged source positions, and every production call receives the Session `LayoutState`.

+The indexed root is a private rank-four channel-axis Concat with at least one direct Split output.
+Every other input must be another output of an accepted Split or the exclusive result of a typed NHWC-to-NCHW adapter.
+All Split outputs are classified as a unit: they may feed the target Concat directly or private typed NCHW-to-NHWC aliases, but public or unrelated consumers reject the entire transaction.
+This keeps the following general input-chain helper a separate ordered family instead of allowing either pass to consume a partial match owned by the other.

+The resolver proves rank-four static/dynamic views, dtype, per-tensor quantization, explicit or unknown physical layout, graph order, producer uniqueness, exact consumer slots, typed INT32/INT64 permutation constants, and the derived NHWC Concat view.
+A Split axis must be an immutable scalar typed constant normalized to channel axis one.
+It changes in place only when the Split owns its only consumer slot; otherwise the plan creates one deterministic dtype-preserving axis-three clone.
+Produced, variable, public, malformed, or per-axis-quantized values are rejected.

+The plan owns each pre-Split adapter, Split input and output metadata update, alias rewire, direct-adapter removal, Concat input/axis/output change, terminal NCHW compatibility adapter, tensor contract, operator contract, and public graph boundary.
+The same Concat is resolved again immediately before apply.
+One differential `ModelIRGraphIndex` maintains the rewrites, removals, and insertions; graph-ordered Concat candidates, candidate-only operation, and an explicit rewrite limit replace the raw scan and fixed-point loop.
+Converted tensors are recorded in both TensorIR and Session `LayoutState`.

+Seven sequential short Tier 0-4 characterization models containing Split and Concat produced no runtime match for this specialized family, while the following general input-chain family retained its existing matches.
+The active contract is therefore fixed synthetically rather than broadened to absorb production patterns owned elsewhere.
+Sixteen dedicated tests cover active and all-Split forms, dynamic signatures, negative axes, shared axis cloning, public/fan-out/quantization/producer guards, stale-plan rejection, candidate limits, repeated sweeps, and index/layout integrity.
+The adjacent owner and architecture gate passes 524 tests.
+Sequential `-cotof` validation preserves the managed values for `yolov9` (`3.0517578125e-05`) and `sgscsh` (`2.5331974029541016e-07`).

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter